ThrudPrimrose/LayoutArtifacts/README.md

 ## Reproducing AoS-vs-SoA Benchmark

 This benchmark runs on CPUs.
-To reproduce the results:
+To reproduce the results and to plot the results (the plot will have a different format than in the publication):

 ```bash
 cd /workspace/dace